- Essentials

 As the channel is responsible for connections to devices, you can manage them via API.
 You can see raw traffic split by identified devices and list or manually close each connection.

-Note: you want to create flespi devices of a specific device type on top of channels to get additional functionality such as telemetry, remote configuration and remote control via API, dedicated long-term storage, plugins, and more.
+Note: you may want to create flespi devices of a specific device type on top of channels to get additional functionality such as telemetry, remote configuration and remote control via API, dedicated long-term storage, plugins, and more.

-IP whitelisting: If you filter the traffic on MNO towards flespi channel's IP, please be sure to whitelist subnet 185.213.2.0/24 that is operated solely by flespi.
+IP whitelisting: if you filter the traffic on MNO towards flespi channel's IP, please be sure to whitelist subnet 185.213.2.0/24 that is operated solely by flespi.

 Types of channels